Sparse Signal Recovery via Generalized Entropy Functions Minimization: Introduction

 \section{Introduction}

-Nowadays, there is an increasing amount of digital information constantly generated from every aspect of our life and data that we work with grow in both size and variety.
-Fortunately, most of the data have sparse structures.
-Compressive sensing \cite{CS06,IntroCS06,IntroCS08} offers us an efficient framework to not only collect data but also to process and analyze them in a timely fashion.
-Various compressive sensing tasks eventually boil down to the sparse signal recovery problem in the following under-determined linear system:
+Nowadays, there is an increasing amount of digital information generated constantly from every aspect of our life: the data that we work with grow in both size and variety.
+Fortunately, most of the data have inherent sparse structures.
+Compressive sensing \cite{CS06,IntroCS06,IntroCS08} offers us an efficient framework to not only collect those data, but also process and analyze them in a timely fashion.
+Various compressive sensing tasks eventually boil down to the sparse signal recovery problem in an under-determined linear system: